Seyedhosseinzadeh/WS_TM/README.md

-# Weather web scraping - Time series Model
+# Weather web Scraping - Time series Model
 Scraping www.timeanddate.com web with bs4 tool in python for London weather of 7 years.

 I got two different types of data - Actually they have different date and hours split: